skeeto/skeeto.github.com/_posts/2016-07-25-Const-and-Optimization-in-C.markdown

 }
 ~~~

-The function `foo` takes a <s>const pointer</s> pointer to const,
+The function `foo` takes a pointer to const, which is a promise from
-which is a promise from the author of `foo` that it won't modify the
+the author of `foo` that it won't modify the value of `x`.
+Given this
-value of `x`.
-Given this information, it would seem the compiler may
+information, it would seem the compiler may assume `x` is always zero,
-assume `x` is always zero, and therefore `y` is always zero.
+and therefore `y` is always zero.

 However, inspecting the assembly output of several different compilers
 shows that `x` is loaded each time around the loop.
 Here's gcc 4.9.2